b4bergi/ctf-writeups/nahamcon-2021/AgentTesterV2.md

 The challenge was an updated version of the **AgentTester** challenge, thats why i'll only summarize some of the already known steps.
 The challenges differ because the passwords are hashed now and we can't just login anymore.

 # Challenge Setup
-The websites provides a input form which lets you test a useragent.
+The websites provides an input form which lets you test a user agent.
 The functionality is hidden behind a login but we can register new accounts.
 Since we have the source code we know that the flag is stored inside an environment variable.